- Good personal hygiene helps stop you from getting sick and spreading germs.

 Washing your body

-Try to bath or shower each day.
-Wash well, especially under your armpits and around your genitals and anus.
-Keeping clean will prevent skin irritations and remove bacteria that cause body odour.
+Wash well, especially under your armpits and around your genitals (vulva or penis) and anus.

-Wash yourself with soap, shower gel or a hypoallergenic body wash.
-Soap removes more germs, but you may need to wash sensitive body parts with plain water or salt water.
+You can use soap, shower gel or a hypoallergenic body wash.
+While soap removes more germs, you may need to use plain water or salt water on sensitive body parts.

 Washing your genitals